 See our article on The Challenge-Everything Budget to see how this revolutionary budget plan can get you more money each month.

-I hope these 33 simple ways to save money helped you have some ideas for bettering your financial situation.
-With a little creativity there are a lot of ways to save more money.
+I hope some of these simple ideas to save money will help you improve your financial situation.
+With a little creativity, there are a lot of ways to save more money.